Last Updated: 8 August 2023

 Collar, tag and microchips

 It is important that your dog has a collar, tag and microchip.
+This will greatly increase the chances of them being returned to you should they become lost.
+Your contact details must be up to date.

 Failure to do so could result in prosecution and a fine of up to £5,000.
 Even if your dog is microchipped it still has to wear a collar and tag.

-Help prevent your dog from straying
+Prevent your dog from straying

 Providing your dog with physical and mental exercise can help prevent it from straying.